What’s Your MMA Walkout Song?

 50 Cent – “Many Men (Wish Death)”

-This song is full of aggression and 50 Cent is telling his foes he is no easy win.
-He raps, “When I rhyme, something special happened every time, I’m the greatest, something like Ali in his prime.”
-Many people might not know the lyrics to the whole song, but most have heard this memorable chorus.
+Packed with aggression, this song has 50 Cent letting his foes know he’s no easy target.
+He raps, ‘When I rhyme, something special happens every time, I’m the greatest, something like Ali in his prime.’
+While not everyone knows all the lyrics, the chorus is instantly recognizable.

 Mobb Deep – “Shook Ones Pt.
 2”

-This is one of the hardest beats in hip-hop history, and the lyrics are just as hard.
-Prodigy raps, “Your simple words just don’t move me you’re minor, we’re major….you’re all up in the game and don’t deserve to be a player.”
-You don’t have to like hip-hop for this beat to get your head nodding and foot tapping.
+This track features one of the hardest beats in hip-hop history, matched by equally hard-hitting lyrics.
+Prodigy raps, ‘Your simple words just don’t move me, you’re minor, we’re major… you’re all up in the game and don’t deserve to be a player.’
+Even if you’re not a hip-hop fan, this beat will have your head nodding and foot tapping.

 What would your walkout song be?
 Let us know in the comments below.